Biruchiy contemporary art project

 The Biruchiy contemporary art project (Міжнародний симпозіум сучасного мистецтва «Бірючий» /uk/) is a leading residence of contemporary art in Ukraine.
 It was founded in 2006 by the Association of Contemporary Art Researchers.
 The project is held annually in May and September on the Byriuchyi Island, located in the Sea of Azov.

-Since 2016, offsite residences have been operating in other European countries (Poland, 2016–2017, 2023–2024; Montenegro, 2019; France, 2024).
-17 seasons of Biruchiy contemporary art project were attended by 260 artists and 14 art groups from 22 countries.
-A part of participants goes to Italy (2014–2017), United States (2017–2018).
+Since 2016, offsite residences have been operating in other European countries (Poland, 2016–2017, 2023–2025; Montenegro, 2019; France, 2024), since 2025, a branch has been operating in Italy.
+19 seasons of Biruchiy contemporary art project were attended by 264 artists and 14 art groups from 22 countries.
+A part of participants are heading to other residencies in Italy (2014–2017), United States (2017–2018).

 Project background

 Byriuchyi Island (Ukraine)

 Volodymyr Gulich, Dmytro Dulfan, Nastya Loyko, Oleksiy Chepygin, Alina Yakubenko.
 "Hallelujah."
 Wire, fittings, polyethylene.
 2014.

 Zhanna Kadyrova.
 "Red carpet."
 Installation.
 2013.

 Ukraine.
 The Ukrainian initiative of the beginning of the 21st century was founded by the art production manager Gennadiy Kozub and the artist Volodymyr Gulich.
 In 2006, it was decided to declare Zaporizhia Oblast to be an art territory.
 Byriuchyi Island (Zolotiy Bereg recreation centre), which is far away from civilization, was chosen to be the project residency.
 Artists came to Byriuchyi for two weeks in September.
 Since 2014, two-week gatherings have been held also in May.

 Biruchiy 009 holds an outdoor concert performed by the French cellist and composer Dominique de Williencourt.
 Biruchiy M Sound Lab was launched at Biruchiy 012 (DJ Sokolov, DJ Mishukov, DJ Expert, Maket/Ivanov Down, DJ Derbastler).
 Within the framework of Biruchiy 013, for the first time not only paintings and art objects but also contemporary sculpture was created.
 During Biruchiy 014, it was decided to change its format by creating an experimental platform for several curators.
 Due to the hostilities, it was possible to hold only three out of six scheduled curator projects; they were later combined into one big project.

 In 2015, the Open Group carried out an international performative project "1000-km view."
 Riding a catamaran, the participants covered 1000-km distance of "Open Gallery Ukraine – the Netherlands" from the Stryi River to Byriuchyi Island.
 The new project of Biruchiy was developed as collaboration between curator Irina Leifer (Amsterdam) and Mariya Lanko and Lyzaveta German's team (Kyiv), Open Art Route Zuidoost (Amsterdam) within Tandem Ukraine program (an initiative of the European Cultural Foundation and German non-governmental organization MitOst).